Student Conduct

 Alcohol Policy

-Each resident of University Housing is the person responsible for informing their guests of these regulations and ensuring that guests are in compliance with the University policy on alcohol beverages.
-The resident may be subject to disciplinary action for guests non-compliance with these regulations.
+Each resident of University Housing is the person responsible for informing their guests of these regulations and ensuring that guests are in compliance with the University policy on alcoholic beverages.
+The resident may be subject to disciplinary action for guests' non-compliance with these regulations.
 Non-student guests may be subject to civil and criminal action for violation of these regulations.

 Bluff, Prairie and Woodland residents and guests are not permitted to have alcohol, alcohol containers (even if empty), or devices used for rapid consumption of alcohol.
 This policy is applicable to all residents regardless of age.